CompTIA Security+ Exam Notes

 CRITICAL SYSTEMS AND FUNCTIONS

-MTD (Maximum Tolerable Downtime): This is the longest period of time a business outage without this causing permanent business failure.
+MTD (Maximum Tolerable Downtime) is the longest period of a business outage without causing permanent business failure.
 Each organization will have its own MTD.

-RTO (Recovery Time Objective): This is the expected time it will take to get a system back online and functional.
-If the RTO exceeds the MTD, have a plan in place to move to an alternate site.
+RTO (Recovery Time Objective): This is the expected time to get a system back online and functional.
+If the RTO exceeds the MTD, plan to move to an alternate site.

-RPO (Recovery Point Objective): This the measure in a time of how much data the company is will to lose.
-IF the RPO is 4 hours, the backup must run every 4 hours, if the RPO is 12 hours, a backup must run every 12 hours.
+RPO (Recovery Point Objective): This measures how much data the company will lose in a given time.
+If the RPO is 4 hours, the backup must run every 4 hours; if the RPO is 12 hours, a backup must run every 12 hours.

-KPI (Key Performance Indicators): This is a measurement of the reliability of an asset such as a server.
+KPI (Key Performance Indicators): This measures the reliability of an asset such as a server.

-1. MTTF (Mean Time to Failure): This is normally an estimate of the expected lifetime of a product, estimated in thousands of hours.
+1. MTTF (Mean Time to Failure): This is normally an estimate of a product's expected lifetime, estimated in thousands of hours.

 2. MTBF (Mean Time Between Failures): This is the rating of a component/device that predicts the time between failures.
-This can be list in ten of thousands or thousands of hours.
+It can be listed in tens of thousands or thousands of hours.

 3. MTTR (Mean Time to Repair): This is the actual time it takes to get a system back online.
-People often confuse this with RTO which is the expected time, not the actual time to repair.
-This can also be referred to as "replace" or "recover".
+People often confuse this with RTO, which is the expected time, not the actual time to repair.
+This can also be called "replace" or "recover".

 Wednesday, April 22, 2020